realworldocaml/book/en/installing-ocaml.md

 <note>
 <title>Note to reviewers</title>

-We instruct you install the unreleased 4.01 branch version of OCaml in these instructions, as we take advantage of some recent additions to the language that simplify explanations in the book.
+We instruct you to install the unreleased 4.01 branch version of OCaml in these instructions, as we take advantage of some recent additions to the language that simplify explanations in the book.
 The 4.01 release will happen before the book is released, but you may run